The following sections are included in this chapter:

 If you enable logging, then the preceding information will also be available in the UCP logs and you will be able to verify the FCF outcome.

-The run-time connection load balance statistics are used to determine if a connection pool is effectively utilizing the Oracle RAC database's run-time connection load balancing feature.
+The run-time connection load balance statistics are used to determine if a connection pool is effectively utilizing the run-time connection load balancing feature of Oracle RAC.
 The statistics report how many requests successfully used the run-time connection load balancing algorithms and how many requests failed to use the algorithms.
 The

 getSuccessfulRCLBBasedBorrowCount method and the